 Using Genesys Localization Software

-This topic describes how to localize WFM 8.1.1 and later, by using the Genesys localization software.
-If you are deploying WFM 8.1.0 and want to localize it, contact a Genesys representative to obtain localized software.
+This topic describes how to use the Genesys localization software or Language Packs (LP) to localize Workforce Management (WFM).
+Localized software displays the WFM interface, controls, and dialogs in the language of the installed LP.
+If you are deploying WFM and want to localize it, contact a Genesys representative to obtain localized software.

-Starting in release 8.1.1, WFM uses Language Packs (LP) to provide localized resources for the end user.
-The Language Pack is a separate IP, which is installed over the component IP.
-It contains only localized resources, which replace the resources in the original product IP.
-The Language Pack contains resources for a single language, so every language requires a separate LP.
+WFM uses Language Packs to provide localized resources for the end user.
+The Language Pack is a separate IP that is installed over the component IP.
+It contains only localized resources that replace the resources in the original product IP.
+The Language Pack contains resources for a single language.
+Each language requires a separate LP.
 If you are installing more than one LP, you must install them one at a time.
-Only one Language Pack can be used over one component IP at one time.
+Each component IP can use only one Language Pack at a time.

 WFM has LPs for the following components: